 Another popular method is to sow pea seeds in a length of guttering filled with compost.
 When it is time to plant these peas outside, simply dig a trench and slide the row straight out of the guttering.

-Sow peas little and often about every two to four weeks to enjoy a steady supply of fresh peas from late spring right through to the middle of autumn.
+Sow peas little and often about every 2 to 4 weeks to enjoy a steady supply of fresh peas from late spring right through to the middle of autumn.

 - Perfect for herbs as well as sowing, propagating & transplanting